 Skullgirls is a 2D indie fighting game developed by Reverge Labs and co-published by Autumn and Konami for the Xbox 360 (via Xbox Live Arcade) and PlayStation 3 (via PlayStation Network) on April 10, 2012.
 It was later ported to the PC by Lab Zero (reformed by the original Skullgirls team) and released via Steam by Marvelous AQL on August 22, 2013 (with pre-order beta access on July 4, 2013).
-A Linux version is also in the works, but is being ported by someone outside of Lab Zero, so they have no control over its progress.
+Linux and Mac versions are being ported by outside sources with assistance from Lab Zero.
 The Japanese release of the PlayStation 3 version was published by CyberFront on February 14, 2013, with a Japanese arcade release planned for early 2014 on the NESiCAxLive board system.

 Set in a 1940's dark Art Deco world (the Canopy Kingdom), the story revolves around a mysterious artifact called the Skull Heart, which grants a single wish to a young woman every seven years.
 However, women who attempt to use it with an impure heart become corrupted into a monstrous being of immense power (known as the "Skullgirl") and unleash chaos upon the world.
 Female fighters from all over the Kingdom seek to claim the artifact for themselves (for various different purposes), having to stop the current wielder, the Skullgirl Bloody Marie, in the process.